-Survival analysis measures when the endpoint occurred as well as if the endpoint occurred.
-Survival is a direct clinical benefit to patients.
+Survival analysis measures when the endpoint occurred as well as whether the endpoint occurred.
 Common survival endpoints include overall survival, disease-free survival, relapse-free survival and progression-free survival.
-Overall survival is the gold standard for demonstrating clinical benefit and as such should be used when the primary aim of a technology is to extend life.
+When the primary aim of the technology is to extend life, overall survival is the gold standard for demonstrating clinical benefit.
 Defined as the time from randomisation to death, this endpoint is unambiguous and is not subject to investigator interpretation.
 Where overall survival is not measurable in a practical study time horizon, the alternatives of progression-free, relapse-free and disease-free survival could be considered.
-Both the overall survival rate and the intermediate data (for example, progression-free, relapse-free and disease-free survival) should be reported, if available.
+Both the overall survival rate and the intermediate data (for example, progression-free, relapse-free survival) should be reported, if available.
 When intermediate data are reported, they must be clearly defined.
+It cannot be assumed that an intermediate outcome is a suitable surrogate for overall survival, and the relationship should be demonstrated by evidence.
+In some cases, overall and progression-free survival may be modelled separately: in these cases the two models should be consistent with each other and generate mutually plausible results.